shapeblue/hackerbook/1-user.md

-On your workstation, with KVM enabled and installed, using the [virt-manager](https://virt-manager.org/) create a new VM using [Ubuntu](https://www.ubuntu.com/download/server) 20.04+ ISO with at least 20GB disk, 2 CPUs and 4GB RAM.
+On your workstation, with KVM enabled and installed, using the [virt-manager](https://virt-manager.org/) create a new VM using [Ubuntu](https://www.ubuntu.com/download/server) 22.04 ISO with at least 30GB disk, 4 CPUs and 8GB RAM.
 Before starting the VM, go to the VM's setting and tick `Copy host CPU configuration`.
 Start the VM and complete the installation.

-NOTE: DO NOT install or experiment anything from this chapter on your laptop, but in a VM.
+NOTE: DO NOT install or experiment anything from this chapter on your laptop, but do them in a VM.

 Next, find out the IP of the VM, ensure that you're able to SSH into the host.
 Ensure that you can SSH as `root` user with a known password.
 Also ensure